lorien/pyproject/{{ cookiecutter.project_name }}/README.md

 To create virtual environment and install all dependencies run: `make bootstrap`

-You can change dependencies in "requirements.txt" file
+You can change dependencies in "requirements\_dev.txt" file

 # Type checking and linters